kibook/shcgi/README.md

 `cgi-cookie (-a | <name> [<value>])`
 Get a cookie from the request, or set a cookie in the response.

+`cgi-file [-e] <file>`
+Send the contents of a file in the response, automatically determining the Content-Type header.

 `cgi-free`
 Clean up the CGI files directory.